Where to start with topic-based teaching

 Ultimately, a great topic is based on whatever catches the interest of the class.
 We worked on all sorts from the grisly ogres topic, to Tudor theatre (which culminated in us building our own working Globe theatre in the classroom and the children taking different roles running the theatre), so use your children’s interests and go from there.
 After they’ve done a few topics and know the approach, you can even start asking them for ideas and suggestions and then put it to a class vote.
 After a while, they become so used to this approach that they can even suggest the ‘big ideas’ for you too – and you’ll find that they’re even more creative than yours!

-If you've found this article interesting, we invite you to explore the other articles that we have in our blog section to find other amazing teaching tips and stories from our teachers.
+If you’ve found this article interesting, we invite you to explore the other articles that we have in our resources section to find other amazing teaching tips and stories from our teachers.